 either your vaccination,

-or that you are not a carrier of COVID-19 thanks to negative results of a PCR or antigen test,
+or that you are not a carrier of COVID-19 thanks to negative results of a PCR or antigen test of less than 72 hours,

-It will make it easier to get around the EU from this summer on.
+It will make it easier to get around the EU.

 Attention!
-Despite the harmonization of QR code reading systems at the European level, each EU country is free to define its own criteria for the validity of the health pass for entering and leaving the territory.
-Find out more about Re-open EU!
+Despite the harmonization of QR code reading systems at the European level, each EU country is free to define its own criteria.

 Every EU citizen and their family should be able to obtain a EU COVID certificate free of charge.
 The same applies to third country nationals who are staying or residing legally in an EU Member state and who have the right to travel to other Member states.